 I glanced around to see that no one was near enough to overhear.
 “Come with me.
 Now,” I said, slipping my arm through hers.
 I quickly led her over to the nearest server, a fellow only my height, with large, guileless blue eyes.
 “The housekeeper or butler, or whichever servant of authority you find first, tell them to come into that hall as fast as they physically can,” I told him, pointing toward the one I meant.
 “Do not delay.
 Do not tell anyone.
 Once they are on their way, find the two largest footmen you can and send them right after.
 On the life of one of your fellow servants, do as you’re told.”

 “On…on the life, my lady?” he asked, his eyes going even wider.

 “Yes.
 Leave the room at a normal pace, and then run, do you hear me?”
 I said, my voice shaking now.
-It wasn’t just my voice, it was all of me.

 The boy did as he was told, spinning on his heel and weaving away from us.
 I couldn’t trust that he would be quick enough.